eirikhoye/uv1-prostate-transcriptome-tcr/README.md

 These findings indicate that baseline intratumoral T cell exhaustion and repertoire composition shape responsiveness to hTERT vaccination and long-term outcome.
 Overall, our study highlights how baseline immune profiling may serve as a companion biomarker to identify mCSPC patients most likely to benefit from therapeutic vaccination.

-Repository Overview

-This repository contains code and analyses supporting the findings of the manuscript, including:

-Transcriptome analysis (RNA-seq) from diagnostic and post-vaccine prostate cancer biopsies

-TCR repertoire profiling from circulating and tissue-resident T cells

-Integration of immune signature, T cell exhaustion, and repertoire features with clinical outcomes

-Generation of figures and supplementary analyses for the manuscript

-Citation

-If you use this code or data in your research, please cite:

-T cell transcriptional and receptor signatures predict response to telomerase vaccination in prostate cancer (manuscript under review, 2026).